 How do you create focus when you have so many ideas?

-It’s a common state for people who want to do something great with their life to get overwhelmed by options.
-In fact, so overwhelmed they end up doing nothing.
+It’s common for people who want to do something great with their life to be overwhelmed by options.
+In fact, so overwhelmed nothing gets done.

-The term ‘multi-passioned’ gets used quite a bit now to describe you when you love many different things and cannot choose what to focus on.
-It’s fabulous having a lot of ideas and things you’re passionate about but it can get you stuck choosing what to do first.
-Right?
+The term ‘multi-passioned’ is used to describe when you love many different things and cannot choose what to focus on.
+It’s fabulous having a lot of ideas that you’re passionate about but it can get you stuck choosing what to do first.

-When I met my client she was ‘fragmented, fatigued and frustrated’.
+I was working with one client that was ‘fragmented, fatigued and frustrated’.
 In fact, she told me the reason why she wanted to work with me was because, “Something had to give.
 I was feeling like God was pushing me to write, and lots of ideas were swirling around but other commitments along with confusion about how to proceed had paralysed me so I couldn’t move forward”

 So how do you create focus when you have so many ideas?

 Get everything out of your head and onto paper.
 Personally, pen and paper are the best way to do this because I can just keep scribbling ideas and draw arrows or add lists.
 But there are also fabulous mind-mapping software tools or organising boards (like Trello) that can be a place where you put down all your thoughts, ideas, to-do’s or desires.

 There is enormous benefit to taking thoughts and making them tangible.
 Good decisions are hard to make when you are clouded by too many options.
 Your brain isn’t designed to function best storing all that knowledge, it needs space to think clearly and create focus.

 Start to group everything you’ve written down into categories.
 Home, health, business, creativity, career, spirituality, personal growth…. there are can be any number of areas where your ideas can be organised.